patryk-czarnecki/Project-2-Automated-Testing---Cypress/Project1-ManualTesting/TestReport.md

    - **Summary:** Remove Product Button in Cart Not Functioning
    - **Description:** Clicking the "Remove" button does not remove the product from the cart.
    - **Steps to Reproduce:**
+     1. Go to the product listing page [https://skleptest.pl/products](https://skleptest.pl/).
-     1. Add a product to the cart.
+     2. Add a product to the cart.
-     2. Go to the cart page [https://skleptest.pl/cart](https://skleptest.pl/cart/).
+     3. Go to the cart page [https://skleptest.pl/cart](https://skleptest.pl/cart/).
-     3. Click the "Remove" button next to the product.
+     4. Click the "Remove" button next to the product.
    - **Expected Result:** The product should be removed from the cart.
    - **Actual Result:** Clicking the "Remove" button does not remove the product from the cart.
    - **Priority:** High